barotto/IBMulator/README.md

 is solved.

 Another symptom of a needed extra delay is when the wrong instruments or sounds are played.
-For example, on Sierra adventure games, without a proper SysEx delay you would not get a buffer overflow error but still sounds would not be uploaded to the unit correctly and you would hear the wrong sound effects.
+For example, in Sierra's adventure games, without a proper SysEx delay you would not get a buffer overflow error but still data would not be uploaded to the unit correctly and you would hear the wrong sound effects.

-Set the value to `auto` to use a default amount of delay, which is applied only when `[midi]:device_type` is set to `MT-32` or `LA`.

-Delays specified as a positive integer number will be applied regardles of the device type.
+Set the value to `auto` to use a default amount of delay to all MT-32 SysEx messages.
+Delays specified as a positive integer number will be applied regardless of the device model for which they are sent.
 A typical value for MT-32 external modules is `20` or more.

 Higher values will increase the machine state restore times when SysEx data is present.
 If you're using the Munt MT-32 emulator or any other software synth you